Edith Bunker: Character and background

+Though All In The Family drew inspiration from the British series Til Death Us Do Part, Edith, by the second season, was noticeably different than her more dysfunctional and narrow-minded British counterpart Else Garrett.
 Edith is the voice of reason and rock of understanding, often contributing a unique perspective to a topic.
-She is decidedly less bigoted than Archie (e.g., she is good friends with her black neighbor Louise Jefferson, while Archie is always at odds with her and husband George).
+She is decidedly less bigoted than Archie (e.g., she is good friends with her Black neighbor Louise Jefferson, while Archie is always at odds with her and husband George).
 Though her opinions sometimes sharply differ from Archie's, she is intensely loyal to her husband, often sticks up for him and stands by him in his times of need.
 She is the most naïve family member and the happiest character on the show.
 For example, in a conversation with Gloria, Edith stated that she favored capital punishment, "as long as it ain't too severe."
-In the episode "Cousin Liz" (in which the Bunkers learn that her recently deceased cousin Liz was a lesbian and that her "roommate", Veronica, had been, in fact, Liz's life partner), Edith is at first shocked at the revelation, but quickly throws her arms around Veronica and warmly accepts her as Liz's "true next-of-kin", giving her the tea-set Liz's spouse would legally have inherited.
+In the episode "Cousin Liz" (in which the Bunkers learn that her recently deceased cousin Liz was a lesbian and that her "roommate" Veronica had actually been Liz's life partner), Edith is at first shocked at the revelation, but quickly throws her arms around Veronica and warmly accepts her as Liz's "true next-of-kin", giving her the tea set that Liz's spouse would legally have inherited.
 Edith was popular among audiences for her sweetness, unconditionally loving everyone she knew and staying optimistic during tragedy.
 Despite cooperating with Archie, Edith doesn't share much of her husband's prejudices.
-Examples of this are shown through her friendships with drag queen Beverly LaSalle and Louise Jefferson, both of whom Archie is less cooperative with, when the Jeffersons lived next door to the Bunkers.
+Examples of this are shown through her friendships with Louise Jefferson and drag queen Beverly LaSalle, both of whom Archie is less cooperative with.
+Unlike the staunchly conservative Archie, Edith also supported Jimmy Carter.

 In contrast, in a memorable episode in the show's second season, Edith uncharacteristically snaps at Archie, repeatedly telling him (as he frequently did to her) to "stifle".
-Edith, who otherwise never cursed, also loudly instructs the family to "Leave me alone, dammit!"
+Edith, who otherwise never cursed, also loudly instructs the family to "Leave me alone, damnit!"
 After a visit to the doctor, Gloria explains to Archie that he needs to be sensitive to the fact that Edith is going through menopause.
 Later on in the episode, a frustrated Archie yells at Edith "When I had the hernia I didn't make you wear the truss.
 Now if you're gonna have a change of life, you gotta do it right now.
-I'm gonna give you 30 seconds now come on, change!"
+I'm gonna give you 30 seconds!
+Now come on, change!"
 In another episode, Edith, in a conversation with Gloria, wonders whether men go through "women-pause."